Pam Hupp: Charging of Pam Hupp

 Wood also stated that he would be investigating potential prosecutorial misconduct in the original murder investigation, stating it had been "mismanaged from the beginning" and driven by confirmation bias against Russ.
-He suggested that the actions by investigators and prosecutors concerned could constitute gross negligence or "calculated criminal behavior".
+He suggested that the actions by investigators and prosecutors concerned could constitute gross negligence or "calculated criminal behavior."
 He further suggested that, by the time of Russ' second trial, Lincoln County prosecutors were acting to protect their own civil liability rather than seeking justice.
 Wood noted that a destruction order had been made in November 2015, the time of Russ' acquittal, but never actioned; had it been actioned, the order would have resulted in physical evidence connected with the case being destroyed.
-In response to Wood's announcement, Leah Wommack Chaney gave an interview in which she denied any misconduct and stated she had never seen the destruction order.
+In response to Wood's announcement, Chaney gave an interview in which she denied any misconduct and stated she had never seen the destruction order.
 In May 2022, officers from the St. Charles Police Department suggested that "several" law enforcement personnel could face criminal charges.

 In July 2021, Hupp entered a "not guilty" plea.
 On September 8, 2021, the armed criminal action charge against Hupp was dismissed.
 A preliminary hearing was scheduled for February 2022, but was delayed indefinitely after Hupp's public defender died of a heart attack; in August 2022, Hupp waived her right to a preliminary hearing.
-In October 2022, Hupp's trial was moved to Greene County, Missouri, being transferred to the 31st Judicial Circuit.
+In October 2022, the venue of Hupp's trial was moved to Greene County, Missouri to ensure a fair jury pool given the publicity around the case, being transferred to the 31st Judicial Circuit.
+In October 2023, the Lincoln County Prosecutor's Office announced that it would refile the case to petition for a venue closer to St. Louis for logistical reasons.
+The Prosecutor's Office also stated that it expected the trial to take place in summer 2025 and to last around one month.
+In February 2024, Wood filed a motion with the Lincoln County Circuit Court declaring the state's intention to pursue the death penalty due to "the statutory aggravating circumstance that the murder was outrageously or wantonly vile, horrible, or inhumane in that it involved depravity of the mind."

+In March 2024, Hupp entered a "not guilty" plea to the refiled charges.
+At a hearing in September 2024, her public defender successfully requested that all DNA-related evidence held by prosecutors be provided to the defense.
+In January 2025, the trial was scheduled for August 3, 2026, in St. Charles.
+Wood stated that he would not accept an Alford plea.